virtual-labs/exp-hall-effect-setup-iitk/experiment/procedure.md

-  <li>Placing the probe in between the solenoid by clicking the wooden stand in the simulator.</li>
+  <li>Placing the probe in between the solenoid by clicking the probe in the simulator.</li>

 <li>Using Current slider, varying the current through the solenoid and corresponding magnetic field is to be noted from Gauss meter.</li>